Are LLMs Smarter Than Chimpanzees? An Evaluation on Perspective Taking and Knowledge State Estimation

 \paragraph{Settings.} We test the LLMs using the zero-shot setting.
 Since the task requires reasoning about knowledge states, we always ask the models to generate their thinking process and output the answer.
-For temperature and top-p settings, we apply the default settings for all open-source models and closed-source APIs.
+For temperature and top-p settings, we apply the default settings for all open-source models and closed-source APIs, then average scores across 3 runs.
 For the KNP task, we randomly shuffle the position of correct and distractor answers to avoid positional bias in LLMs.

 \paragraph{Human Performance.} We recruited 2 annotators with sufficient English proficiency and gave them the same instructions we provided to the LLMs.
 For each task, the annotators solved 50 questions.